 - A book set in the decade you were born.
 80s!

-- A book wtih an ugly cover.
+- A book with an ugly cover.
 Hello, New Adult!

-- A book that involves a bookstore or library.
+A book that involves a bookstore or library.
 The Library of Souls by Richard Denney.

 - Your favorite prompt from the 2015, 2016, or 2017 POPSUGAR Reading Challenges.